More rain to strike already drenched and devastated eastern Kentucky as region remains in search and rescue mode after fatal flooding

 "We have multiple Kentucky State Police posts that are taking calls from loved ones that can't connect with those that they are worried about," the governor told NBC Sunday.
 "But it's going to take some time to get a firm grasp on that.
 We still can't get into some areas to check on people."

-More than 10,000 homes and businesses in the region were in the dark early Sunday, according to PowerOutage.us; three drinking water systems were totally out of operation Saturday, the governor said, leaving residents without access to water, or only access to water which needed to be boiled before it could be safely consumed.
+More than 13,000 homes and businesses in the region were in the dark early Sunday afternoon, according to PowerOutage.us; three drinking water systems were totally out of operation Saturday, the governor said, leaving residents without access to water, or only access to water which needed to be boiled before it could be safely consumed.

 The federal government sent tractor trailers of bottled water to the region, and more financial assistance is on the way.